Sathvicktm/Data_Analysis_Projects/README.md

 # Data_Analysis_Project1

+1. Corona Virus in different Countries
-1. The data scraped from the website, is converted to the csv-like format.
+   The data scraped from the website, is converted to the csv-like format.
 Then this data is filtered to get the required statistics for the last 20 days and the visualizations are plotted(using matplotlib).

+3. Salary Analysis
-2. Load the Data: We use pandas to load and display the initial rows of the dataset.
+Load the Data: We use pandas to load and display the initial rows of the dataset.

 Clean the Data: We check for and handle missing values.
 For simplicity, we drop rows where the salary is missing.